EHB-MCT/assignment-1-dikra-attila/README.md

 - open the terminal
 - in terminal type cd BACKEND
 - then type node index.js
+- then click on go live to see the website in your browser

 to test here are the routes for BACKEND